-These Rankings are only comparable for hospitals within the same country because different sources for patient experience and medical KPIs were examined in each country and given the complexity of the various data sources, it was not possible to harmonize this data.
+These Rankings are only comparable for hospitals within the same country because different sources for patient experience and hospital quality metrics were examined in each country and given the complexity of the various data sources, it was not possible to harmonize this data.
 For the same reason, cross-country comparisons of the raw values of the scores are also not possible (example: A score of 90 in country A does not necessarily mean that this hospital is better than a hospital with a score of 87 in country B).

-Nevertheless, one aim of this project was to create a Global Top 200 ranking, mainly based on international recommendations from peers who were not from the same country that the hospital is located in.
-To achieve this, the number of international recommendations and the national ranking were combined into a global rank, resulting in a Global Top 200 list (see chapter 2.6).
-This list includes a ranking of the 100 best global hospitals while ranks 101-200 are sorted alphabetically.
+Nevertheless, one aim of this project was to create a Global Top 250 ranking, mainly based on international recommendations from peers who were not from the same country that the hospital is located in.
+To achieve this, the number of international recommendations and the national ranking were combined into a global rank, resulting in a Global Top 250 list (see chapter 2.6).